 The Victorian government has expanded the Asylum Seeker Vocational Education Training (VET) Program to exempt eligible asylum seekers from the usual citizenship criteria required for participating in a training course.

-The expansion of the program includes a range of new measures that increase Skills First accredited training places, broaden eligibility, lower fees, and make a wider range of subsidised courses available to eligible asylum seekers.
+The expansion of the program includes a range of new measures that increase accredited training places, broaden eligibility, lower fees, and make a wider range of subsidised courses available to eligible asylum seekers.

-In addition to subsidising Skills First courses, the expanded Asylum Seeker VET Program is supporting the delivery of the Asylum Seeker Learning Plan Program and the Asylum Seeker Language and Literacy Program.
+In addition to subsidising courses, the expanded Asylum Seeker VET Program is supporting the delivery of the Asylum Seeker Learning Plan Program and the Asylum Seeker Language and Literacy Program.
 Both programs will be delivered by Learn Local organisations and Adult Education Institutions.

 Please note that citizenship requirements apply for accessing all Adult, Community and Further Education (ACFE) Board subsidised pre-accredited programs.
 There is currently no exemption for asylum seekers to participate in ACFE Board subsidised programs.
 The Asylum Seeker VET Program and the Asylum Seeker Language and Literacy Program are not subsidised by the ACFE Board.

 Registered Training Organisations (RTOs) seeking advice about supporting and enrolling asylum seeker students via the Asylum Seeker VET Program may contact the RTO Helpline managed by the Asylum Seeker Resource Centre.